Cumulus (software): History

-Product Overview
+Product overview

-As a digital asset management software, Cumulus aims to cover the complete usage cycle of a file.
-This starts with the cataloging of the file via upload into the archive, where Cumulus transfers maximum information about the file from the metadata.
+The cataloging of the file via upload into the archive is where Cumulus transfers maximum information about the file from the metadata.
 For image or photo files, this is typically Exif and IPTC data.
-Cumulus also provides ways to import information from other file formats, such as PDF or Microsoft Office formats and export the data in the PowerPoint, QuickTime, QuarkXPress, and RedDot.
 The metadata is mainly used to search the archive.
 The use of embargo data supports license management for copyrighted material.

 The managed files can be cataloged and their usage can be set.
 The indexing is based on a predefined taxonomy, which is governed by the internal rules of the organization or by industry standards.
 You can specify whether files can only be used for specific purposes or only by certain groups of people.
 The production management system includes version management for files.
 Via the publication function, the files can be distributed directly via links or e-mails.
 It's also possible to access from the outside via the Cumulus Portals web interface, which allows a read access to released content from the catalog.

 There are different variants, starting with the "Workgroup archive server" up to the "Enterprise Business Server" for large companies.
-The servers are available on the operating systems including Windows, Linux, macOS (Fat Binaries) and Solaris.
-The clients are available on Windows and macOS.
 Both server and client are extensible through a Java-based plug-in architecture.
 Since version 7.0, there is a web application based on Ajax with a separate user interface.
 For access to the Cumulus catalog on mobile, there has been an application for Apple devices based on iOS since 2010.

-Other
+Miscellaneous

-In 2015, Cumulus developer, Canto, established the first Canto digital asset management (DAM) event.
+In 2015, Cumulus developer Canto established the first Canto digital asset management (DAM) event.
 The event is held annually in Berlin.